 Check-in and the orientation to the computer testing process may take approximately 15-20 minutes.
-The maximum time allowed to take the individual examination sections is shown below and includes any breaks taken at the test center during the testing of a section.
+The maximum time allowed to take the individual examination sections is shown below and includes any breaks taken at the test center during a section.

-National Section 2.5 Hours State Section 1.5 Hours
+National Section 2.5 Hours State Section 2.0 Hours